ronoaldo/devbox/orion/README.md

 It is desirable to have a separated data disk attached to your box to keep your files safe.
-The startup script is prepared to recognize a metadata entry with key _codebox-datadisk_, containing the name of a Persistent Disk attached to your instance.
+The startup script is prepared to recognize a metadata entry with key _orion-datadisk_, containing the name of a Persistent Disk attached to your instance.
 When this entry is detected, and the disk is attached to the instance during boot, the script will